Kimforee/Operating-System-Process-Simulator/README.md

 🖥️ Realistic Visualization: Witness the simulation's realism as it displays process details such as memory usage, completion time, deadlock occurrences, turnaround time, waiting time, available resources, and initial burst and arrival times.

 🔄 Dynamic Resource Management: The app dynamically manages resources, ensuring optimal utilization and minimizing conflicts.
 Processes are randomly selected, adding an element of unpredictability.

 Project Highlights:
 By merging the power of C++ programming with Qt's versatility, this project redefines OS simulation.
 Its implementation of FCFS scheduling, Best Fit memory allocation, and Banker's algorithm for deadlock detection elevates the simulation's accuracy and educational value.
-The project's user-friendly interface and comprehensive visualizations provide an immersive learning experience in OS concepts.